PySimpleGUI/PySimpleGUI/PySimpleGUIWeb/readme.md

 PySimpleGUI running in your web browser!

-Your source code will work on tkinter, Qt, W
+Your source code will work on tkinter, Qt, WxPython and now in a browser (thanks to Remi)

 ## Primary PySimpleGUI Documentation